Investigation for frequent epileptic attacks. Not significantly improved with medical treatment.

 3 case questions available

-Our case of a 3 years old male presented by frequent epileptic episodes not remarkably improving on medical antiepileptic treatment.
-There were no other complaint.
+This is a case of a 3 year old male presenting with frequent epileptic episodes not improving on medical antiepileptic treatment.
+There were no other complaints.

-MRI done where a very characteristic picture of TS found represented by cortical tubers, subependymal nodules and white matter abnormalities (cysts and radial bands).
+MRI performed where a very characteristic picture of TS was found represented by cortical tubers, subependymal nodules and white matter abnormalities (cysts and radial bands).